hanzeG/StealthHub/README.md

 1. **Umbra Submodule**

     ```bash
-    cd umbra-protocol
-    # run these commands from workspace root!
+    cd umbra-protocol # please run all these commands from the umbra-protocol workspace root!

     cp contracts-core/.env.example contracts-core/.env # please edit the .env with your own environment variable values

     yarn install

     cp umbra-js/.env.example umbra-js/.env # please edit the .env with your own environment variable values
     ```